-VSO, in partnership with Syngenta, Bank Asia and DfID is helping 100,000 farming households to increase yields, income and create thriving agricultural communities by 2020.
+In partnership with Syngenta, Bank Asia and DFID, we're helping 100,000 farming households in Bangladesh to increase yields, raise income and create thriving agricultural communities.

 Small plots of land, dated techniques and limited access to markets make it difficult for Bangladesh's smallholder farming communities to produce enough to feed themselves and their families, let alone make a profit.
 These factors are compounded by the effects of climate change which can make growing crops in traditional ways more difficult.